digitaltrails/ddcutil-service/README.md

   - Change option name --prefer-drm to --prefer-libddcutil-events to better clarify its purpose.
   - Remove obsolete option --emit-connectivity-signals, add --disable-connectivity-signals instead.
   - Always use internal polling for detecting DPMS changes (DPMS is not covered by libddcutil events).
+  - Add method ListDetected to take advantage of hotplug detection in libddcutil >= 2.2.
+  - Add the list command to ddcutil-client to provide access to the new ListDetected method.
   - Log more information when get_vcp fails.
 - 1.0.12
   - Return the error status-code if enable_ddca_watch_displays fails - was returning OK even on failure.